gayatrikharche/Python-Projects/README.md

   A simplified Blackjack game implemented with OOP concepts.

 - **Project3 - Company Manager**
-  Demonstrates an employee management system using abstract classes and inheritance.
+  Demonstrates an employee management system using classes and inheritance.

 - **NextPrime Project**
   A generator-based program that produces prime numbers one at a time until the user stops.